Ayla Networks Raises $5.4 Million, Unveils Platform to Allow Manufacturers to Create a New Generation of Connected Devices

 - Remote Diagnostics and Management.
 Manufacturers can collect a vast amount of information about the health and use of their devices, perform firmware updates, and modify product behavior even after devices are deployed in the field.

-“Among the broad applications for the STM32 family, our microcontrollers are being used extensively to connect customers’ new products to the Internet,” said Tony Keirouz, vice president marketing and applications, STMicroelectronics’ Americas Region.
+“Among the broad applications for the STM32 family, our microcontrollers are being used extensively to connect customers’ new products to the Internet,” said Tony Keirouz, vice president of marketing, and applications, STMicroelectronics’ Americas Region.
 “Ayla’s end-to-end offering makes it even easier for customers to deliver connectivity in their applications.”

 The Ayla Team